Radioactivebun0/Parallels-Desktop-trial-bypass/README.md

 # Parallels-Desktop-trial-bypass
 A collection of the programs that I have found to bypass a expired parallels desktop trail

+# WARNING
+As of right now, Parallels-reset.sh does not seam to bypass the trial.
+It seams to delete all the files it needs to, but it seams to be leaving something.
+To my knowledge, PD-Runner still works.
+If you need to start your trial again for PD-Runner, you can look for the date the trial activation email was sent, and turn your system date back.

 # Programs

 Parallels-reset.sh is the code from this pastbin https://pastebin.com/CVdThLx0 that I found when browsing a form.